Media over QUIC

 </p>

-Media over QUIC (MoQ) is a live (media) delivery protocol utilizing QUIC.
+[Media over QUIC](https://quic.video) (MoQ) is a next-generation live media delivery protocol that provides **real-time latency** at **massive scale**.

-**Note:** this project is a [fork](https://quic.video/blog/transfork) of the [IETF specification](https://datatracker.ietf.org/group/moq/documents/).
+> **Note:** This project is a [fork](https://quic.video/blog/transfork) of the [IETF MoQ specification](https://datatracker.ietf.org/group/moq/documents/).
+The focus is narrower, focusing on simplicity and deployability.

 **Requirements:**